-What we know about the need: The Census reports that nearly a quarter of Lincoln County's population have one or more disability, such as ambulatory, vision, hearing, cognitive, self-care, or independent living disabilities.
-It is reasonable to assume that Newport's share of population with disabilities is similar to Lincoln County.
+What we know about the need: The Census reports that nearly a quarter of Lincoln County's population have one or more disability, such as ambulatory, vision, hearing, cognitive, self-care, or independent living disabilities.6 It is reasonable to assume that Newport's share of population with disabilities is similar to Lincoln County.

 What will it take to meet their needs?
 Addressing the affordability issues, discussed above, as well as ensuring that people with disabilities have access to housing that addresses their disability and that they have access to housing without discrimination.
-This will require increasing awareness of Fair Housing rules for property owners and managers, tenants.
-City decision makers, and City staff.
-It will also require approaches tenants, City decision makers, and City staff.
+This will require increasing awareness of Fair Housing rules for property owners and managers, tenants, City decision makers, and City staff.
 It will also require approaches that encourage development of housing with specialized design standards to accommodate special needs.